Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Introduction

-In this work, we demonstrate field-based assembly of complex hierarchical structures in a frequency and particle size regime where magnetic dipolar interactions and electric dipolar and electrohydrodynamic interactions are comparable, so they can lead to three distinct behaviours--a)cooperation, b) competition and c) emergence of hierarchy.
+In this work, we demonstrate field-based assembly of complex hierarchical structures in a frequency and particle size regime where magnetic dipolar interactions and electric dipolar and electrohydrodynamic interactions are comparable, so they can lead to three distinct behaviours--a) cooperation, b) competition and c) multi-scale reorganisation.
 Magnetic dipolar interactions tend to drive particles into linear chains or vertical columnar stacks, depending on the field direction.
-In contrast, electric dipolar interactions combined with EHD flows from an out-of-plane AC electric field can generate either stacked columns or extended planar, glassy structures at larger length scales, depending on the frequency.
+In contrast, electric dipolar interactions combined with EHD flows from an out-of-plane AC electric field can generate either stacked columns or extended quasi-planar, glassy structures at larger length scales, depending on the frequency.
 The subtle interplay between the electric and magnetic fields leads to reinforced stacking (cooperation) or disintegration of larger stacks into smaller stacks (competition).
-Additionally, for crossed electric and magnetic fields, this leads to the formation of a double hierarchical structure where each micrometre-sized colloidal particle (`building block’) organizes into a linear arrangement over smaller length scales, whereas groups of such linear chains arrange into clustered `domains’ over a length scale of tens of microns.
-The degree of controllability and reconfigurability in our system offers significant application potential in bottom-up assembly of reconfigurable and smart materials \cite{morales2016bending}, switchable photonic crystals \cite{liu2023reconfigurable, liao2021colloidal}, and even in the fabrication of modular micro-swimmers for targeted drug-delivery \cite{zhu2022external, wang2023multimode} and environmental remediation.
+Additionally, for crossed electric and magnetic fields, this leads to the formation of a two-level structure where each micrometre-sized colloidal particle (`building block’) organises into a linear arrangement over smaller length scales, whereas groups of such linear chains arrange into clustered `domains’ over a length scale of tens of micrometres.
+An explicit demonstration of the reconfigurability of our system highlights the significant application potential of our system in bottom-up assembly of reconfigurable and smart materials \cite{morales2016bending}, switchable photonic crystals \cite{liu2023reconfigurable, liao2021colloidal}, and even in the fabrication of modular micro-swimmers for targeted drug-delivery \cite{zhu2022external, wang2023multimode} and environmental remediation.